A License Must be Obtained

 Licences for Music

-Licences from PPL (Phonographic Performance Ltd) at www.ppluk.com, PRS (Performing Rights Society) at www.prsformusic.com, MCPS (Mechanical Copyright Protection Society) and others are required prior to playing any pre recorded or live music to the public – this includes music from sources such as MP3 (iPod) players, radio, tape, video, jukebox, TV, disc, record, live bands, discotheques, computers, online (internet) or any other device or source
+Licences from PPL (Phonographic Performance Ltd) at www.ppluk.com, PRS (Performing Rights Society) at www.prsformusic.com, MCPS (Mechanical Copyright Protection Society) and others are required prior to playing any pre recorded or live music to the public – this includes music from sources such as MP3 and iPod players, radio, tape, video and DVD, jukebox, TV, disc, record, live bands, discotheques, computers, online internet and Spotfy etc. or any other device or source

 Licences for Wireless Microphones, Radiomics and In Ear Monitoring (IEM)